🧡 Skip to main content🔍 Skip to search

 Continue with Change Current Folder: C:\PING

-Let us recall that the Change Current Folder Action is the one which starts the data gathering procedures in case of ping failure.
-Click Ok to return to Task Wizard.
+Let us recall that the Change Current Folder Action is the one which starts the data gathering procedures in case of a ping failure.
+Click Ok to return to the Task Wizard.

 Verify SMTP

-Verify whether SMTP server is reachable.
-Now, when all Actions responsible for gathering necessary data are configured, let us think how to deliver the server connectivity failure report to system administrator.
-We will ping SMTP server first, to verify whether it will be possible to send the email report.
+Verify whether the SMTP server is reachable.
+Now, when all Actions responsible for gathering the necessary data are configured, let us think about how to deliver the server connectivity failure report to the system administrator.
+We will ping the SMTP server first, to verify whether it will be possible to send the email report.

-Due to possible DNS server inaccessibility (which is not explicitly verified in this tutorial) the numeric SMTP server address should be used.
-For example, let us assume that the IP address of SMTP is 192.168.1.44.
-Add Run CMD Command Action.
+Due to possible DNS server inaccessibility (which is not explicitly verified in this tutorial), the numeric SMTP server address should be used.
+For example, let us assume that the IP address of the SMTP is 192.168.1.44.
+Add the Run CMD Command Action.

 Enter ping -n 1 192.168.1.44 into the Command line input.